skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > The players are on their way back to Fol Thron and stay at Della
 > Minera for the night.
 In the morning they hear the rioting, which
 > gets their attention.
 They come downstairs and run into one-leg, who
-> fills them in with the basic facts: Miners disappearing, the riots.
+> fills them in with the basic facts: miners disappearing, the riots.
 > Once they have this conversation, they have a good idea of the setup
 > and can go about trying to solve the problem, if they choose.
->

 > **The Challenge**
 >
 > So what should the players do?
 It goes without saying that they
 > really, really hate the idea of a slave camp.
 The slaves are mostly
-> Northerners (the Lormanites, who started the war) who were captured
+> northerners (the Lormanites, who started the war) who were captured
 > and sent here to work.
 So, this is also a sort of POW camp.
 That's
 > not quite as bad as more general enslavement of civilians, but it's
 > still slavery and they still don't like it, even if the slaves are